denten-courses/con-civ/2021-fall/README.md

 ### Week 3: Aristotle's Politics and Ethics

-- For Monday, finish Plato's Republic
+- For Monday, finish Plato's Republic (at least through Book VII).
 - For Wednesday, read Books II and V in Aristotle's Ethics and Books II, III, V from the *Politics*.